 Know before you go: Want to visit the places recommended in this article?
 With local regulations changing frequently, it’s a good idea to check the web site of any attraction or business to make sure it’s open before you go.

-Come autumn, while the rest of the country is saying goodbye to the dog days of summer, things are only starting to warm up over at HI Marin Headlands hostel.
+Come autumn, while the rest of the country is saying goodbye to the dog days of summer, things are only starting to warm up over in the Marin Headlands.
 The best-kept secret in this little corner of California is the fall, when the perpetual fog seems to finally retreat and the weather is just right for outdoor adventures.
-Here are three of our favorite reasons the Marin Headlands and its cozy, welcoming hostel are perfect for any traveler who wants to extend the magic of summertime.
+Here are three of our favorite reasons to venture over the bridge for a day trip to the Marin Headlands next time you’re visiting San Francisco in the fall.

 Those who visit the San Francisco area in the summer months from June to August are often surprised to find that “summer” here means cooler temperatures and the constant presence of Karl the Fog.
 But when fall hits, things warm up and it’s prime time to enjoy the networks of hiking and biking trails within the Marin Headlands and the rest of the Golden Gate National Recreation Area.
 If you’re more into laying back and taking it easy, then the pretty beaches up and down the coast will be perfect this time of the year as it’s finally hot enough to dip your toes.